-2.4.3.1 The process of intellectual development First, the terminology used by Piaget regarding intellectual development indicates that he proceeds from the view that it is a process of intellectual growth as well as that he divides intellectual development into specific chronological phases, although he considers this phase division only as guidelines and should not be seen as exact boundaries:
+2.4.3.1 The process of intellectual development

+First, the terminology used by Piaget regarding intellectual development indicates he proceeds from the view that it is a process of intellectual growth, as well as a division of intellectual development into specific chronological phases; although he considers this phase division only as guidelines which should not be seen as exact boundaries:

 \ The development of sensory-motor thinking: from birth to two years.
 In his observation of infants from birth to two years, Piaget focuses specifically on an infant's understanding or knowledge of the world around him/her.
-He assumes that at birth an infant has a number of sensory-motor systems that will undergo sensations based on stimuli (sensations) from the environment that result in certain responses.
-He is studying an infant as a being in which it is assumed that development is a process of interaction between heredity and environment.
-This interaction means that certain stimuli emanate from the environment to which a child responds in a sensory-motor way and thus develops.
-It is emphasized that, according to Piaget, this interaction will display reflexive patterns in the course of its development; that is, patterns of behavior such as the grasping reflex, sucking reflex and other physical activities.
-Further, an infant will satisfy his/her internal needs by exercising his/her reflexes as reactions, and consequently behavioral patterns arise in reaction to environmental stimuli.
-In this way an infant shows new behavioral patterns or adaptations based on his/her interaction with stimuli from his/her environment.
+He assumes that, at birth, an infant has several sensory-motor systems which receive sensations from environmental stimuli which result in certain responses.
+He studies an infant as a being in which it is assumed that development is a process of interaction between heredity and environment.
+This interaction means that certain stimuli emanate from the environment to which a child responds in a sensory-motor way and, thus, develops.
+It is emphasized that, according to Piaget, this interaction displays reflexive patterns during its development; that is, patterns of behavior, such as the grasping reflex, sucking reflex, and other physical activities.
+Further, an infant satisfies his/her internal needs by exercising his/her reflexes as reactions, and consequently, behavioral patterns arise in reaction to environmental stimuli.
+In this way, an infant shows new behavioral patterns or adaptations from his/her interaction with stimuli from his/her environment.

-Piaget arrived at these insights about this stage by carefully observing infants in their environment.
-In summary, development in this short phase of about two years means that at birth an infant has no knowledge of the world or of him/herself.
-His/her internal patterns of behavior are shaped according to the environmental stimuli exerted on him/her and the reactions he/she displays accordingly.
+Piaget arrived at these insights into this stage by carefully observing infants in their environment.
+In summary, development, in this short phase of about two years, means that, at birth, an infant has no knowledge of the world, or of him/herself.
+His/her internal patterns of behavior are shaped according to the environmental stimuli exerted on him/her, and the reactions he/she displays accordingly.
 In this way, his/her sensory-motor systems become coordinated.
-Gradually he/she builds up internal action models with respect to the objects from the environment around him/her via his/her actions or reactions to the stimuli impinging on him/her.
-This also is an enormous beginning of the intellectual progress of this young child.
-On the other hand, this progress also is limited, e.g., by the influence of only the objects and events known to him/her during these two years.
-Thus, he/she acquires only practical knowledge of the ways he/she deals with the objects.
-Consequently, his/her thinking is imprisoned in his/her own sensory-motor reactions or patterns of reacting that are unique to a particular child.
-The knowledge acquired also is subjective and is not a generalization of knowledge as is found in all other children.
+Gradually, he/she builds up internal action models with respect to the objects from the environment around him/her via his/her actions or reactions to the stimuli impinging on him/her.
+This is also an enormous beginning of the intellectual progress of this young child.
+On the other hand, this progress is limited, e.g., by the influence of only the objects and events known to him/her during these two years.
+Thus, he/she only acquires practical knowledge of the ways he/she deals with the objects.
+Consequently, his/her thinking is imprisoned in his/her own sensory-motor reactions, or patterns of reacting, which are unique to a child.
+The knowledge acquired also is subjective and is not a generalization of knowledge, as is found in other children.

-Language still plays a limited role and at this stage his/her knowledge is not transmitted to him/her via linguistic communication.
-His/her world is basically one of handling or of handled objects and thus he/she develops a pattern of behaving according to the stimuli and objects that act on him/her and to which he/she reacts.
+Language still plays a limited role, and at this stage, his/her knowledge is not transmitted to him/her via linguistic communication.
+His/her world is basically one of handling or of handled objects and, thus, he/she develops a pattern of behaving according to the stimuli and objects which act on him/her and to which he/she reacts.